U.N. chief calls U.S. gay marriage ruling 'great step forward' for rights

-UNITED NATIONS, June 26 (Reuters) - United Nations Secretary-General Ban Ki-moon welcomed a U.S. Supreme Court ruling on Friday that makes gay marriage legal nationwide as “a great step forward for human rights.”
+UNITED NATIONS (Reuters) - United Nations Secretary-General Ban Ki-moon welcomed a U.S. Supreme Court ruling on Friday that makes gay marriage legal nationwide as “a great step forward for human rights.”

 The court ruled 5-4 that the Constitution’s guarantees of due process and equal protection under the law mean that states cannot ban same-sex marriages.
 With the ruling, gay marriage will become legal in all 50 states.